 The lights were off, clothes were flying, and we started doing it.

-Every now and then, the moon would come out from behind the clouds and I could see a little of the apartment and her.
+Every now and then, the moon would come out from behind the clouds, and I could see a little of the apartment and her.
 Just little snatches.
-There were some weird statues, and things hanging down from the ceiling.
-Sometimes, I thought I saw little animals moving on the floor.
+There were some weird statues and things hanging down from the ceiling.
+Sometimes, I thought I saw small animals moving on the floor.
 Sometimes, I smelled strange stuff again.

 I noticed that sometimes when I looked at her, she was beautiful, but one or two times, she looked different!…